Creating user privileges on RStudio Connect and Shiny Server Pro

-It is easy to create User Privileges in Shiny apps when you use Shiny Server Pro or RStudio Connect.
+It is easy to create User Privileges in Shiny apps when you use RStudio Connect or Shiny Server Pro.
 Your app can recognize a user based on log-in information and deliver personalized content in response.
 You can use this feature to control who gets to see what content and when they see it.

 Personalized Data Access